Traveling to Illinois? Join the Hawkeye Huddle

 - Clutch bags that do not exceed 4.5″ x 6.5″ (with or without a handle or strap)

 - Diaper bag (items are subject to search and will be tagged at gate)

 - Food items that are in a clear storage bag (Ziploc or similar – no larger than one gallon)

 - Medically necessary items (items are subject to search and will be tagged at gate)

 - One-gallon clear plastic bag (Ziploc or similar)

 Three ATMs are located inside Kinnick Stadium outside Section 129 in the West Concourse, Section 216 in the South Concourse, and between Section 140 and 101 in the northeast corner of Kinnick Stadium.

-New this season, all concession stands will be cashless.
+All concession stands are now cashless.
 Only credit or debit cards will be accepted.

 Twenty concession stands are located throughout the concourse of Kinnick Stadium.

-Additionally, all day-of-game parking locations will be cashless in 2021.
-Credit cards will be the only accepted form of payment on game day.
-Learn more about Cashless Parking.
+All day-of-game parking locations are now cashless.
+Credit cards will be the only accepted form of payment on game days.